-The 60200FR control requires a constant 120 vac power source from the appliance as well as power from the appliance limit circuit.
-See Figure 7.
+The 60200FR control is polarity sensitive and requires a constant 120 vac power source from the appliance as well as power from the appliance limit circuit.

 Check polarity carefully.
 If hot and neutral wires are reversed at appliance power source, the control will lockout on flame failure.